 The payment gateway attends to all the above tasks over a “secure” network.

-Payment Gateway in Ecommerce Context
+Payment Gateway for Ecommerce Businesses

 If the purchase transaction takes place online, there is no swiping machine.
 Instead: